14 Uncertainty

 To get there, we apply a Taylor series expansion.
 This mathematical tool allows us to rewrite smooth functions like \(\log(\hat{\beta}_2)\) as infinite sums of derivatives and polynomials.
 This is a useful way to simplify and approximate complex functions.

-The Taylor series of a function \(g(\alpha)\) is always expressed by reference to a particular point \(a\), where we wish to study the behavior of \(g\).
+The Taylor series of a function \(g(a)\) is always expressed by reference to a particular point \(\alpha\), where we wish to study the behavior of \(g\).
 Generically, the approximation can be written as

 Equation 14.2 is an infinite series, so it is not practical (or possible) to compute all its terms.
 In real-world applications, we thus truncate the series by dropping higher order terms.
 For instance, we can construct a first-order Taylor series by keeping only the first two terms on the right-hand side of Equation 14.2.